-Your handbook is designed to be an easy-to-read guide explaining the services you can expect from Loreburn as your landlord and information on your responsibilities as a tenant.
-We have tried to include as much general advice as possible with detailed advice about rent and repairs.
-From time to time the law or our policies may change.
-If you would like more information or a copy of any of the policies referenced, please visit our website or contact your Neighbourhood Officer or, if you live in a Later Living development, your Later Living Development Manager, who will ensure you receive a prompt answer.
+From time to time the law or our policies may change, so please bear this in mind.
+If you would like more information or a copy of any of the policies referenced, please visit our website, contact your Neighbourhood Officer or, if you live in a Later Living development, your Later Living Development Manager.

-Everyone at Loreburn is committed to providing you with the best possible service, an exceptional customer experience, whenever you contact us.
-If at any time you think we fall short on this promise or we can do better, please let us know as it helps us to improve.
+Everyone at Loreburn is committed to providing you with an exceptional customer experience whenever you contact us.
+If, at any time, you think we fall short on this promise or can do better, please let us know as it helps us to improve.